BigNjapan/network-optimization-mis-project/README.md

 | `capacity_mbps` | Maximum traffic that can pass through the connection | Megabits per second (Mbps) |
 | `description` | Business meaning of the connection | Text |

-The dataset is hypothetical but realistic for a small data center traffic model.
-It includes 8 nodes and 13 directed edges, satisfying the assignment requirement of at least 6 nodes and 8 edges.

 ## Method